jonkwheeler/styled-velocity-emotion/README.md

 font-size: 12px;

 @media (min-width: 414px) and (max-width: 1023px) {
-  A css formula to scale the font-size from 12px to 36px based on screen width }
+  // Insert css formula to scale the font-size from 12px to 36px based on screen width }

 @media (min-width: 1024px) {